 Disclosure: This post has links to 3rd party websites, so I may get a commission if you buy through those links.
 Survival Sullivan is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure for more.

 I notice that UCO now offers a new model called “Titan” which claims twenty-five seconds of burn.
 They also offer a bigger waterproof tube with striker holder for these, but it only comes with twelve matches.

-The specs indicate the holder is significantly bigger than the original, so it is likely the matches are longer and thicker.
-The regular UCO matches are a tad big as it is, so I haven’t tried the Titans.
-Zippo has the Typhoon match kit which is another oversized lifeboat match and container set.
+The specs indicate the holder is significantly bigger than the original, so it is likely these are long matches that are thicker.
+The regular UCO matches are a tad big as it is, so I haven’t tried the UCO Titan Stormproof Matches.
+Zippo Typhoon Matches is another oversized lifeboat match and container set.